 Hopefully, by the time you reach these final lines of this ultimate Magento vs WordPress comparison, you've already determined which of the two represents the best platform for your specific requirements.

-If you’re currently using Magento and would like to migrate to WordPress or vice versa, LitExtension is always available to help.
+If you’re currently using Magento and would like to migrate Magento to WordPress or vice versa, LitExtension is always available to help.
 LitExtension – #1 Shopping Cart Migration Expert provides top-quality migration services.

 Besides Magento vs WordPress, we currently support data migration for over 200 most popular platforms.
 Finally, if you have any questions regarding our service, please don’t hesitate to contact the LitExtension team.